-The Borders Research Group aims to advance interdisciplinary dialogues about border regimes and the lived experience of borders through reading seminars, speaker events, and written and creative expression.
-We seek to expand our understanding of the many ways borders can be conceptualized: as physical spaces that monitor, manage, and limit human mobility; as a set of bureaucratic practices and logics; and as historical formations that are deeply entangled with colonialism and empire in all of its forms.
-We value the work of artists, community leaders, community activists, and advocates in amplifying critical analyses of bordering practices today.
-Our members’ research spans a range of topics including but not limited to: the securitization of borders, cross-border labour mobility, the mediation of gender and sexuality, the externalization of sovereignty, carceral border regimes, and resistance and political mobilization.
+The group’s work explores diverse conceptualizations of borders: as physical spaces that monitor, manage, and limit human mobility; as bureaucratic practices and logics; and as historical formations deeply intertwined with colonialism and empire in all its forms.
+The research group value the work of artists, community leaders, community activists, and advocates in amplifying critical analyses of bordering practices today.

 - Efrat Arbel